 Becoming a Google Adwords Expert

-Analytics are really the heart of all marketing decision-making and digital marketing lends itself to much more effective and nuanced metrics than traditional media.
+Analytics is really the heart of all marketing decision-making and digital marketing lends itself to much more effective and nuanced metrics than traditional media.

 When planning an advertising campaign, you must decide whether the cost is worthwhile and I recommend clients treat their advertising decisions like any other financial expense for the organization by targeting an ROI (return on investment).